Mdazukalonwabo/money_manager/README.md

-# money_manager
+# RPA-T0
-This is a simple money manger app with the help of tkinter
+Lonwabo and Zayaan working on a Money Manger App